multiOTP/multiotp/README.md

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
+2014-12-27 4.3.2.0beta0 SysCo/al Empty users are refused
+                            More accuracy in the logged information 2014-12-15 4.3.1.1 SysCo/al Better generic LDAP support
+                              - description sync done in the following order: description, gecos, displayName
+                              - memberOf is not always implemented, alternative method to sync users based on group names.
+                              - disabled account synchronization using shadowExpire or sambaAcctFlags Better Active Directory support
+                              - accountExpires is now supported for synchronization
+                              - ms-DS-User-Account-Control-Computed (to handle locked out accounts, available since Windows 2003)
 2014-12-09 4.3.1.0 SysCo/al MULTIOTP_PATH environment variable support
                             CLI proxy added to speed up the command line Scratch password need also the prefix PIN if it's activated